rds.ca

 July 2021 – Bolduc was selected in the first round, 17th overall by the St. Louis Blues in the 2021 NHL Draft.
 Nick Richard

 March 2021 – Bolduc had an impressive rookie QMJHL season on a strong Rimouski team in 2019-2020, racking up 30 goals and 22 assists in 55 games.
-With multiple league stoppages due to pandemic restrictions, Bolduc’s draft season has been a bit of a rollercoaster but through it all, he has led the charge for the Oceanic with 25 points in just 23 games.
-Bolduc has struggled with consistency and can sometimes fade into the background but when he is at his best, he impacts the game in multiple ways.
+With multiple league stoppages due to pandemic restrictions, Bolduc’s draft season has been a bit of a rollercoaster, but through it all, he has led the charge for the Oceanic with 25 points in just 23 games.
+Bolduc has struggled with consistency and can sometimes fade into the background, but when he is at his best, he impacts the game in multiple ways.
 He is a smooth skater, employing an efficient stance and powerful strides to cover a lot of ice in a short time.
-He plays a strong transition game on both sides of the puck, able to weave through the neutral zone to create zone entries and he tracks well on the backcheck to lift pucks and get into passing lanes.
+He plays a strong transition game on both sides of the puck, able to weave through the neutral zone to create zone entries, and he tracks well on the backcheck to lift pucks and get into passing lanes.
 Bolduc is an intelligent player who makes good reads, with and without the puck, and he works hard to get it back when he doesn’t have it.
 Using his solid frame and good hands, he is effective along the boards in contested puck situations and can make quick plays pulling the puck out of traffic along the wall.
-He has a heavy shot that he can get off quickly and accurately to beat goaltenders cleanly but can score from in tight as well, using his body to box out defenders and get to loose pucks in front.
-When Bolduc brings his ‘A’ game, he looks like a player that has all the makings of a play-driving, two-way center at the NHL level but questions about his consistency persist.
+He has a heavy shot that he can get off quickly and accurately to beat goaltenders cleanly, but can score from in tight as well, using his body to box out defenders and get to loose pucks in front.
+When Bolduc brings his ‘A’ game, he looks like a player who has all the makings of a play-driving, two-way center at the NHL level, but questions about his consistency persist.
 Nick Richard

 Attributes

-Fantasy Upside 7.5
+Fantasy Upside 7.2

-NHL Certainty 7.5
+NHL Certainty 9.5

 Country CAN